Skip to main content

 Relocate Trisul Database

-Probe and Hub
+Probe and Hub Relocation

 Default storage location

-Relocate on Hub
+Relocate Data on Hub

-$ trisulctl_hub
+$ /usr/local/bin/trisulctl_hub/trisulctl_hub

 trisul_hub(domain0)> relocate context domain0 hub0 default